OffByNone/Omniscience/README.md

 		[ ] Get metadata for files
 		[ ] Add ffmpegjs and attempt to change container if container is unsupported but underlying codecs are supported [ ] Better error handling
-		[ ] Remove TransportService

-matchstick, chromecast, and firestick will need extra setup in the new service oriented arch.
-They will need to setup a service on the device in the device factory of themselves

 Need to find a way to add manufacturer specific methods to services

 Save found devices in case user is in a situation where only the passive searcher works.
 If we didn't save devices closing and re-opening the browser would lose all devices and potentially take hours to find any given device again

-Connect to MatchStick for debugging purposes adb connect ip:5555 (5555 is default so you should be able to omit the port) adb devices (you should see your device, mine just shows as device) open webide and it should be listed under usb devices

 babel data --out-dir data/out